great-expectations/great_expectations/docs/docusaurus/docs/tutorials/quickstart/quickstart.md

 ## Related documentation

-If you're ready to continue your GX journey, the following topics can help you implement a tailored solution for your specific environment and business requirements:
+If you're ready to continue your GX journey, the following topics can help you implement a solution for your specific environment and business requirements:

 - [Install GX in a specific environment with support for a specific Data Source](/docs/guides/setup/installation/install_gx).
 - [Initialize, instantiate, and save a Data Context](/docs/guides/setup/configure_data_contexts_lp).